RyanAfrish7/thumbsupply/README.md

 Asynchronous Node.js module to create, cache and fetch thumbnails from videos.
 It uses **ffmpeg** to generate thumbnails and **ES6 Promise**.

-NOT recommended for production use!
-The package is still in early stage and the public API's tend to change at any time.
+The API is more reliable now and is unlikely to have major changes before stable release.

-Any experimental usage is appreciated.
 Healthy criticisms, feature requests and issues are welcome.

 *NOTE*: Since v0.2, the module no longer maintains thumbnails separately for each application.
 This behavior is intended to improve the performance